 One, no sane person wants to live in a theocracy where God’s word is the law.
 We tried that before in the past and it ended horribly.
 Very horribly.
 Two, no more presidents and all the wars will end?
 So getting rid of world leaders will end every major conflict in the world and stop the military-industrial complex that’s feeding said wars?
 Get this Alex Jones bullshit out of here.
 NEXT!!

 When I first heard this song, I didn’t know how to feel about it.
 Should I be pissed or pity?
 I’m still struggling with those feelings now.
 This is Miami group Will To Power, who scored a number one hit with a song that fused two classic rock staples together Human Centipede-style: Peter Frampton’s Baby I Love Your Way and Lynyrd Skynyrd’s Free Bird.
 Dear Christ, they fucked up horribly.
-These covers don’t do the original song justice and putting them together along with some really cheesy synth production just makes them worse.
+These covers don’t do the original songs justice and putting them together along with some really cheesy synth production just makes them worse.
 Suzi Carr sounds fine, but Bob Rosenberg cannot sing to save his life.
 What was the point of this song?
 What were they trying to do with covering two classic songs besides make more late-80s soft rock crap?
 Who knows?
 This came so close to topping the list, but they got beat out.
 By who, you ask?
 You probably already know by now.

 And now, here are some dishonorable mentions.